PAHFIT/pahfit/docs/idl_vs_python/python_vs_IDL_fit.rst

 The graphs below compare the fit results of given pixels of NGC 2023.
 The top graph shows the Python and IDL spectrum fit along with the data points used.
 The second graph shows the residuals resulting from the fits.
-Lastly, the third graph compares the calculated fluxes of PAH features obtained from the fits.
+Lastly, the third graph compares the calculated integrated intensities of PAH features obtained from the fits.
 In both graphs, the resulting fit came from default maxiter values (the IDL version of PAHFIT uses a default maxiter of 200 while the Python version uses a default maxiter of 1000).

 .. image:: NGC2023_pixel_18_14.png

 The above graphs of pixel [18, 14] represent a 'good' comparison between the IDL and Python fit.
-That is, the fits resulted in similar residuals and calculated fluxes.
+That is, the fits resulted in similar residuals and integrated intensities.
 Of note, the output of the Python version of PAHFIT fit did not contain a dust feature at 5.27 µm (DF0 **amp** = 0) while the IDL fit did.
 Additionally, both the Python and IDL PAHFIT outputs did not contain a dust feature at 14.04 µm.